-Note 18 The dwelling-led demographic projections are produced by the East Sussex County Council (ESCC) Research and Information Team, at county and district levels, using the POPGROUP model and local housing plans supplied by each district.
+Note 17 The dwelling-led demographic projections are produced by the East Sussex County Council (ESCC) Research and Information Team, at county and district levels, using the POPGROUP model and local housing plans supplied by each district.
 The latest 2020-based ESCC projections are based on the mid-2020 population estimates released by ONS in June 2021 and future house building trajectories provided by each district in Spring 2022.
 Projections are also produced for the number of households and the number of people in the workforce (that is, economically active people aged 16-74), and this data is published in ESiF.

-East Sussex in Figures has detailed data about UC and JSA Claimant Count, Government employment support schemes, Alternative claimant count, claimants of Universal Credit, economic activity rates, full-and part-time working, workplace median earnings, GVA, GVA by industry, productivity, business demography and business activity, government Covid-19 business support grants and workforce projections.
+East Sussex in Figures has detailed data about UC and JSA Claimant Count, claimants of Universal Credit, employment rates, full- and part-time working, workplace median earnings, GVA, GVA by industry, productivity, business demography and business activity, and workforce projections.